gramineproject/gramine/Documentation/devel/encfiles.rst

 Integrity- or confidentiality-sensitive files (or whole directories) accessed by the application must be put under the "encrypted" FS mount in the Gramine manifest.
 New files created in the "encrypted" FS mount are automatically treated as encrypted.
-The encryption format used for encrypted files is borrowed from the "protected files" feature of Intel SGX SDK (see the corresponding section in `Intel SGX Developer Reference manual
+The format used for encrypted and integrity-protected files is borrowed from the "protected files" feature of Intel SGX SDK (see the corresponding section in `Intel SGX Developer Reference manual
 <https://download.01.org/intel-sgx/sgx-linux/2.23/docs/Intel_SGX_Developer_Reference_Linux_2.23_Open_Source.pdf>`__).

 Each encrypted file is encrypted separately, i.e. Gramine employs file-level encryption and not block-level encryption.
-Each "encrypted" FS mount can have a separate encryption key.
-By putting each encrypted file in its own FS mount, it is possible to encrypt each file with its own key.
+Each "encrypted" FS mount can have a separate encryption key (more precisely, this is the key derivation key or KDK).
 More information on the usage of encrypted files can be found in the :ref:`encrypted-files` manifest syntax.

 The feature was previously called "protected files" or "protected FS", same as in Intel SGX SDK.
 These legacy names may still be found in Gramine codebase.